The RESIN Tools

 The library will have a collaborative element where partners and other users can log in to upload or edit content.
 A platform will be created that will serve as an adaptation hotspot for cities beyond the project duration.

-A city typology will identify some of cities’ key aspects as they relate to adaptation.
+A Climate Risk Typology will identify some of cities’ key aspects as they relate to adaptation.
 Existing adaptation measures will also be surveyed, evaluated and documented in the project's online library.

 The RESIN project goes beyond localised adaptation approaches and moves towards formal standardisation of climate adaptation strategies.
 The Standardisation Institute of the Netherlands (NEN) will work with the project partners in streamlining the project's outputs into European standardised approaches.